 Many of us are guilty of using our precious time to check Instagram multiple times a day, swiping through hundreds of stories that we don’t even appreciate half the time.

-There’s absolutely no need to feel ashamed by this, but is there a legitimate reason that we feel compelled to check in on what others are doing constantly?
+It’s not a case of “is social media good or bad”?
+There’s absolutely no need to feel ashamed about using Instagram, but is there a legitimate reason that we feel compelled to check in on what others are doing constantly?

-Don’t take it personally if these apply to yourself, many of us are guilty of a few if not all of these - but it’s good to acknowledge them so you can figure out a course of action.
+Don’t take it personally if these apply to yourself, many of us are guilty of a few if not all of these - but it’s good to acknowledge them so you can figure out a course of action and decide how to stop using the social platform.

 - The first thing you do after waking up is check Instagram